 Comparison of Test Results Over Time

 As testing increases, we see more new cases discovered.
 The blue line charts the total number of tests done per week.
 The orange line charts the total number of positive result tests.
 The orange positive test result line is – so far – roughly tracking the total number of tests as recent weeks see the number testing positive in the 3-4% range.
 Naturally, as the number of tests increases, so too does the total number of confirmed cases.

 The last week of June saw 2x as many test as the last week of May, and 3 1/2x as many as the last week of April

 Daily new cases in Oregon (Daily Update) (Bar Chart)

 Cumulative cases in Oregon (Daily Update), Linear curve

 This chart is based on the OHA “daily updates”.
-However, the daily updates have different daily values than OHA “Data Dashboard” data downloads.
-Data generally begin in late March because OHA did not release daily updates with data before then.
+However, the daily updates have different daily values than OHA “Data Dashboard” data downloads (which themselves change continuously).
+My cumulative total is higher than the OHA Data Dashboard values; however, I will continue to use the Daily Update values.
+Data generally begin in late March because OHA did not release daily update data before then.